jensarps/IDBWrapper/README.md

 pass it in the 'onStoreReady' property.
 If a callback is provided both as second parameter and inside of the options object, the function passed as second parameter will be used.

+### Out-of-line Keys

+IDBWrapper supports working with out-of-line keys.
+This is a feature of IndexedDB, and it means that an object's identifier is not kept on the object itself.
+Usually, you'll want to go with the default way, using in-line keys.
+If you, however, want to use out-of-line keys, note that the `put()` and `batch()` methods behave differently, and that the `autoIncrement` property has no effect – you MUST take care of the ids yourself!

 Methods
 =======